-A list of the key concepts used for the completion of the Seizures Questionnaires can be accessed at this link: Classification
+A list of the key concepts used for the completion of the Seizure Questionnaires can be accessed at this link: Classification

 Firearms Trafficking Portal

-During December 2013, the UNODC started developing a dedicated web portal for accessing, downloading and uploading the Annual Seizures Questionnaires and the Significant Seizures Questionnaire.
-The portal is intended for Member States to easily access all information relevant to the Global Firearms Trafficking study, and for the UNODC to effectively keep track of country's activities with the view to provide them with prompt and high quality assistance at every step of the data collection process, while attempting to achieve the highest possible participatory rate.
+During December 2013, the UNODC started developing a dedicated web portal for accessing, downloading and uploading the Annual Seizure Questionnaires and the Significant Seizures Questionnaire.
+The portal is intended for Member States to easily access all information relevant to the Study on Firearms, and for the UNODC to effectively keep track of country's activities with the view to provide them with prompt and high quality assistance at every step of the data collection process, while attempting to achieve the highest possible participatory rate.
 The portal additionally includes a link to the concept note for Member States to consult.

 Member States can access the UNODC Firearms Trafficking portal and the study related tools, at the following link: https://firearmstrafficking.unodc.org